 If the volatility of stock markets makes you nervous, the best course of action is to examine your asset allocation.
 Define your asset allocation between stock and fixed income.
 Run the numbers using the best retirement calculators to figure out when to retire and how much you need.

 If you want to reduce your stock investments due to volatility and the bond portfolio does not provide returns, look into asset-backed securities that offer higher returns, like farmland investing.
 While you do not get the safety of U.S. treasuries, you do get higher returns.

 Analyzing the list of best performing stocks to determine if they would continue their outperformance is hard.
 Although momentum and trends persist for a while, using those factors to base your investment doesn’t always work out.
 A number of stock picking services exist which can help guide your decisions but cannot guarantee returns.

 We have seen how one of the highest wealth-creating stocks in history, such as ExxonMobil, also recently fell out of favor.

 The prudent course of action is to allocate the bulk of your portfolio to boring low-cost index funds that track the market.
 Have a small, fun portfolio if you want to pick individual names but be prepared to lose all value.
 And if the volatility of investing in stock markets makes you nervous, then invest a portion of your portfolio in hard, tangible asset-backed securities.

-I originally wrote this original article for Your Money Geek.
+I wrote this original article for Your Money Geek.
 It has been republished with permission.